Rams track continues solid stretch at league championships

 The always-deep Soroco girls squad took home several top-three finishes en route to third place as a team in Rangely.
 The boys finished fourth overall.

-Jessica Rossi was the meet’s top pole vaulter with a vault of 8 feet, 2 inches.
+Jessica Rossi was the meet’s top pole vaulter with a vault of 8-feet-2-inches.
 Also in the top three were Jessica Rossi in discus, Kali Constine in high jump and the girls 4-by-100 relay.
-Hayley Johnson was seventh in the 200, Charlee Veilleux placed sixth in the 300 hurdles, Briana Peterson was fifth in shot put and Cassie Constine placed fifth in the triple jump.
+Hayley Johnson was seventh in the 200, Charlee Veilleux placed sixth in the 300 hurdles, Briana Peterson was fifth in the shot put and Cassie Constine placed fifth in the triple jump.

 “Our kids, I was really proud of them,” Soroco coach David Bruner said.
 “They ran well and did a good job.
 We had a great week of practice.”